12 Best Things to Do in Copenhagen Denmark

 7. Fall in Love and Get Engaged in Copenhagen

-And of course, I couldn't discuss our adventure in Copenhagen without at least bringing a little attention to the romantic draw of the city.
-Many consider Paris as the most romantic city in Europe, but in a way, Copenhagen has its own flavor.
-Yes, I'm biased, but it was on one of Nyhavn’s love bridges, covered in locks proclaiming couples’ commitments to one another that my now husband got down on one knee to propose.
+And of course, I couldn't discuss our adventure in Copenhagen without bringing a little attention to the romantic draw of the city.
+Many consider Paris the most romantic city in Europe, but in a way, Copenhagen has its own flavor.
+Yes, I'm biased, but it was on one of Nyhavn’s love bridges, covered in locks proclaiming couples’ commitments to one another, that my now husband got down on one knee to propose.
+Possibly for many couples (and singles), finding romance here is one of the most sought after things to do in Copenhagen, making the city just as memorable as Paris or Rome for engagements.
+As Nyhavn is one of Copenhagen’s must-see sights, you’ll often spot couples enjoying romantic walks along the canal or kissing over bridges.

 Michael told me to stand and pose with him for a photo.
-As our friends were taking a few photos of us he dropped own to one knee.
+As our friends were taking a few shots of us, he dropped down to one knee.
 I told him to get up off the ground because it was filthy, and then I realized what was happening!

 Watch our full Copenhagen proposal here!